getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 Configuration may be required if you are using a third-party library to implement promises.

 Most promise libraries have a global hook for capturing unhandled errors.
-You may want to disable default behavior by setting `captureUnhandledRejections` option to `false` and manually hook into such event handler and call `Sentry.captureException` or `Sentry.captureMessage` directly.
+You may want to disable default behavior by changing `onunhandledrejection` option to `false` in your [GlobalHandlers]({%- link _documentation/platforms/javascript/index.md -%}#globalhandlers) integration and manually hook into such event handler and call `Sentry.captureException` or `Sentry.captureMessage` directly.

 For example, the [RSVP.js library](https://github.com/tildeio/rsvp.js/) (used by Ember.js) allows you to bind an event handler to a [global error event](https://github.com/tildeio/rsvp.js#error-handling).